 DefinitionThis section has been translated automatically.

-Coiled coil (designation for a double-wound screw) refers to a special protein structure motif, a so-called double helix.
-Simplified, this designates a helix, which in turn is formed into another helix with a larger radius.
-A coiled coil structure is therefore at least 2 single helices.
+Coiled coil refers to a special protein structure motif, a so-called double helix.
+In simplified terms, this refers to a helix, which in turn is formed into another helix with a larger radius.
+A coiled-coil structure must therefore consist of at least 2 individual helices.

 Note(s)This section has been translated automatically.